shivang-ts/Stock-price-prediction/README.md

-# Stock price prediction using stacked LSTM on Apple's price dataset.
+# Stock price prediction using stack LSTM on Apple's price dataset.